The optimum learning method

 At eCom Scotland, we are strong advocates of blended learning (common practice amongst 22% of organisations) and believe there are numerous advantages - here are our top six:

-- With content delivered using a variety of formats, whether that be video, gamification or interactive scenarios, there is more opportunity to catering for different learning styles, resulting in improved engagement.
+- With content delivered using a variety of formats, whether that be video, gamification or interactive scenarios, there is more opportunity to cater for different learning styles, resulting in improved engagement.

 - Blended learning programmes offer a range of opportunities for social learning.
 As well as the interaction available in the classroom there is the potential for ongoing interaction through online discussion boards, social tools like Twitter, and custom-built community tools in an organisation’s learning management system.
 Andrew Carnegie Business School have created a blended programme which has online forums for student and tutor interaction.